hawka11/pure-fsm/README.md

 The intention of this project is a simple FSM, with influences from AKKA FSM.

+The main problem that it is trying to solve is to handle technical process flows between one or more systems.

 Main objectives:
  - Pure Java
  - Stateless States / Events / State Machine, all except state machine transition / context